Piano pedals: Beethoven and pedals

 Throughout his lifetime, Ludwig van Beethoven owned several different pianos by different makers, all with different pedal configurations.
 His pianos are fine examples of some experimental and innovative pedal designs of the time.
 In 1803, the French piano company Erard gave him a grand, "[thought to be] the most advanced French grand piano of the time...
 It had... four pedals, including an una-corda, a damper lift, a lute stop, and a moderator for softening the tone."

 Beethoven's Broadwood grand, presented as a gift to him from the Broadwood company in 1817, had an una corda pedal and a split damper pedal — one half was the damper for the treble strings, the other half for the bass strings.
 In an effort to give Beethoven an instrument loud enough for him to hear when his hearing was failing, Conrad Graf designed an instrument in 1824 especially for Beethoven with quadruple stringing instead of triple.
 Graf made only three instruments of this nature.
 David Crombie describes this instrument: "By adding an extra string, Graf attempted to obtain a tone that was richer and more powerful, though it didn't make the instrument any louder than his Broadwood."
 This extra string would have provided a bigger contrast when applying keyboard-shifting stops, because this keyboard shift pedal moved the action from four to two strings.
 Crombie states: "These provide a much wider control over the character of the sound than is possible on Graf's usual instruments."

 This piano included five pedals: a keyboard shift (quad to due corde); bassoon; moderator 1; moderator 2; and dampers.
 A different four-string system, aliquot stringing, was invented by Julius Blüthner in 1873 and remains a feature of Blüthner pianos.
 The Blüthner aliquot system uses an additional (fourth) string in each note of the upper three octaves.
 This string is slightly higher than the other three strings so that it is not struck by the hammer.
 When the hammer strikes the three conventional strings, the aliquot string vibrates sympathetically.

 As a composer and pianist, Beethoven experimented extensively with pedal.
 His first marking to indicate use of a pedal in a score was in his first two piano concertos, in 1795.
-Earlier than this, Beethoven had called for the use of the knee lever in a sketch from 1790–92; "with the knee" is marked for a series of chords.
+Earlier than this, Beethoven had called for the use of the knee lever in a sketch from 1790 to 1792; "with the knee" is marked for a series of chords.
 According to Joseph Banowetz, "This is the earliest-known indication for a damper control in a score."
 Haydn did not specify its use in a score until 1794.
 In all, there are nearly 800 indications for pedal in authentic sources of Beethoven's compositions, making him by far the first composer to be highly prolific in pedal usage.